tc39/proposal-numeric-separator/README.md

 We couldn't find good/practical evicence where (a) multiple consecutive underscores or (b) underscores before/after numbers are used constructively.

-Our strawman strategy is to start a more restrictive rule (i.e. disallow both idioms) and losen it upon later if needed rather than allowing it and worrying about backwards compatibility trying to tighten it up later.
+Our strawman strategy is to start with a more restrictive rule (i.e. disallow both idioms) and losen it upon later if needed (as opposed to starting more broadly and worrying about backwards compatibility trying to tighten it up later).

-Here is a strawman proposal:
+With that in mind, here is what it could look like:

 - separator character: "_".
 - only one underscore is allowed